Local nonprofits prepare those in need for cold months

 On Monday, many needed heavier jackets with the colder weather, and it was the same day the Salvation Army kicked off its coat distribution.

-“We just want to be there for any needs they might have,” said Wichita Salvation Army Associate Director of Emergency Social Services, Dulcy Palnau.
+“We just want to be there for any needs they might have,” said Dulcy Palnau, associate director of emergency social services for the Wichita Salvation Army.

 The coat distribution provides winter coats for people of all ages, plus other items such as hats, gloves, and blankets.